restlessankyy/awscli/README.md

 2. A text file containing Insatance Name and Instance ID.
 3. Execute .sh file

-and waatch the magic happening ...
+Sit back and relax and Watch the magic happening ...

-Peace
+Peace <3

 Happy Coding !!!